About

 I work collaboratively with parents remaining non-judgemental and compassionate.
 My ethos is to consider each family’s unique situation and values, the parent’s intuition and the child’s temperament whilst providing clear and concise advice and support in how to improve sleep.

-My gentle methods are both evidence-based and developmentally appropriate.
-They promote secure attachmentresponsive parenting and are breastfeeding friendly
+My gentle methods are both research-based and developmentally appropriate.
+They promote secure attachment, responsive parenting and are breastfeeding friendly.

 I’ll never tell you to leave your child crying alone.